flanuer/RedTideResearch/testing.md

-More Testing of GitHub and VS COde
+More Testing of GitHub and VS Code
+This is simply more testing...
+Hopefully I will get better at this!